Zero Emission Bus Project

 The expansion of the Ragged Lake Transit Centre involves:

-• Halifax’s Environment & Climate Change division is also leading a project to install solar panels on top of the existing building which will be coordinated with the expansion work.
+• Halifax’s Environment & Climate Change division is also leading a project to install solar panels on top of the existing building which is being coordinated with the expansion work

-Additionally, to align with the HalifACT target of net-zero municipal operations by 2050, the Ragged Lake Transit Centre is being retrofitted to a net-zero standard.
+Additionally, to align with the HalifACT target of net-zero municipal operations by 2050, the expansion of the Ragged Lake Transit Centre is designed to a net-zero ready standard.
 This work includes:

-The expansion of the Ragged Lake Transit Centre will accommodate storage of up to 60 40-foot electric buses.
+The expansion and retrofit of the Ragged Lake Transit Centre will accommodate storage of up to 60 40-foot electric buses.

-The expansion construction began in June 2023 and will be completed by the end of 2024.
+Construction began on the expansion in June 2023 and will be completed by the end of 2024.

 What is involved in the Burnside Transit Centre Eco-Rebuild?

-To ensure that the Burnside Transit Centre can adapt to emerging fueling alternatives, the facility will be designed and rebuilt to become a flexible fuel facility.
-It primarily must be able to operate the existing diesel fuel buses and new battery electric buses, while also planning for the potential future addition of other fueling alternatives, such as renewable natural gas (RNG) and hydrogen.
+The new Burnside Transit Centre will be designed and rebuilt to adapt to emerging fuel alternatives.
+This will allow it to operate the existing diesel fuel and new electric buses, while also planning for other potential fueling alternatives, such as renewable natural gas (RNG) and hydrogen.

 Are there new safety requirements associated with electric buses?

-There are special safety precautions that must be observed while maintenance staff perform certain procedures on electric buses, and appropriate training is being provided to facilitate this.
-Additionally, Operators will receive familiarization training to provide them with awareness of the minor differences in safety-related features on the new electric buses versus the existing diesel buses.
-Halifax Transit’s new electric buses, chargers, and expanded Ragged Lake Transit Centre will meet or exceed all relevant safety regulations, with special care being taken to mitigate potential risks of fire.
+All Operators will receive training to safely operate the new electric buses.
+Training is also being provided to maintenance staff to ensure they can safely service the new electric fleet.
+Halifax Transit’s new electric buses, chargers, and expanded Ragged Lake Transit Centre will meet all relevant safety regulations, with special care being taken to mitigate potential risks of fire.

 What differences will passengers notice between diesel and electric buses?

-The Nova Bus LFSe+ buses are similar to many of Halifax Transit’s existing buses but will have an electric motor instead of a diesel motor.
+The Nova Bus LFSe+ buses are similar to many of Halifax Transit’s existing buses but have an electric motor instead of a diesel motor.
 The interior layout of the electric buses is also very similar.
-Each bus will accommodate up to 36 seated passengers – the same seated passenger capacity as diesel 40ft Nova buses – and will also feature a Q-Pod wheelchair restraint system and a designated seat for people with service animals.
+Each bus will accommodate up to 36 seated passengers – the same seated passenger capacity as diesel 40-foot Nova buses – and will also feature a Q-Pod wheelchair restraint system.
+Also, the new Nova Bus LFSe+ buses will have a designated seat for people with service animals.

 The main difference passengers may notice is that the electric bus is quieter, both on approach at the bus stop and in the interior.
 Passengers may also notice that stops and starts are smoother.